You are welcome to join us for Days of Mindfulness. These days offer a small taste of Plum Village mindfulness practice.

 The day unfolds naturally, with as little guidance as possible, so everything can flow relaxingly.
 Days of Mindfulness in Plum Village are not structured as „mindfulness workshops“ or „classes“.

-Days of Mindfulness take place every Thursday and Sunday during general retreat weeks.
-During the themed retreat weeks like June Retreat and Summer Opening, the monastery will not host a Day of Mindfulness.
+Days of Mindfulness take place every Thursday and Sunday during seasonal „General Practice Weeks“.
+During the themed retreat weeks like June Retreat, Summer Opening (July), and Wake Up retreat (August), the monastery will not host a Day of Mindfulness.

-Please note that it is not possible to visit for the day in August, as Plum Village is in resting period.
+Please note that in 2023, it is not possible to visit for the day from August 25 – September 15, as Plum Village is in resting period.

 The location of Days of Mindfulness alternates between Plum Village’s hamlets: Upper Hamlet (Thénac), Lower Hamlet (Loubès-Bernac) and New Hamlet (Dieulivol).
 The entire community gathers in one hamlet for the whole day.